 How your legal vacation placement will help you get a job

 Recruiters are interested in a training contract applicant's motivation for a legal career.
 Completing a vac scheme or two will help you show that motivation on your CV and some consistency in your career planning.
 Crucially, firms often interview vacation scheme students for training contract positions towards the end of their placement with the firm.
-'Vac schemes are a fantastic way for law firms to recruit future trainees,' explains Mirrick Koh, graduate recruitment adviser and trainee manager at Nabarro LLP.
+'Vac schemes are a fantastic way for law firms to recruit future trainees,' explains Mirrick Koh, interim head of graduate recruitment and graduate development at CMS UK.
 'Over the course of the vacation scheme, law firms really get to know the students, test their ability and potential, and gain an understanding of how they might fit into the firm.'

 ‘A lot of our vacation scheme students will go on to the training contract assessment centre: we recruit around 50% of our future trainees from the summer vacation scheme,’ says Samantha Hope, graduate recruitment manager at Shoosmiths.
 ‘I think students often look at vacation schemes as work experience where they can find out a bit about law and do something that looks good on their CV, but that’s not the way we view it.
 We see it as though they’re coming in for a long interview.
 We show-off the firm and they should be out to impress us.
 Once we see students in a working environment it’s much easier to see how they would interact as a trainee.’